ronelnjogang/ece-webapp-adama-ronel/README.md

 2. Row Level Security (RLS)

-3.Server-side rendering to generate the HTML for our pages on the server
+3. Server-side rendering to generate the HTML for our pages on the server

 To handle errors, we use :